 - 11.6.1 Any formal action of the ALAC will be in the form of a Motion.
-Such formal action may be initiated at an ALAC meeting or electronically. - 11.6.2 Motions may be made by any ALAC Member. - 11.6.3 All Motions with the exception of Procedural Motions must be seconded by another ALAC Member.
-Motions need not be seconded, but any ALAC Member can request that a motion be seconded prior to proceeding.
+Such formal action may be initiated at an ALAC meeting or electronically. - 11.6.2 Motions may be made by any ALAC Member. - 11.6.3 Motions need not be seconded, but any ALAC Member can request that a motion be seconded prior to proceeding.
 This request may be made at any time prior to a decision being reached.
 It takes precedence over other actions.
 If there is a second, the process continues where it was halted.
 If there is no second, the motion is deemed to have been withdrawn.